PeterCamilleri/games_lessons/01/README.md

 end
 ```

-**draw** - as before, this method does that actual drawing.
-Here we use the
+**HelloWorld#draw** - as before, this method does that actual drawing.
+Here we
-draw_rot method so we can control the angle of the displayed image.
+use the draw_rot method so we can control the angle of the displayed image.
 ```ruby
 def draw
   @title.draw_rot(@x, @y, 0, @theta)